MaReMa > IFM

 Admission requirements

+In order to be admitted in the Master's Degree Programme in International Fisheries Management, it is required that applicants hold a Bachelor's Degree in Science or Social Science (or equivalent degree).
+It is desirable that applicants have knowledge of mathematics and statistics corresponding to the university's introductory courses in these subjects.
 All lectures are given in English.
 A good working knowledge of English is therefore essential.
 An English proficiency test (TOEFL, IELTS or equivalent) should be enclosed in order to fulfil the entrance requirements.
 The minimum score required in the TOEFL test is 500, and a minimum score of 5 is required in the IELTS test.
 The entry is competitive and based on educational background and professional experience, as well as stated purpose.

-Contact the programme coordinators Ane-Marie Hektoen and Kirsten Zachariassen for further information.
+For further information: Contact the programme coordinators Ane-Marie Hektoen and Kirsten Zachariassen for further information.